coltor-apps/r3shaper/README.md

 | params (optional)      | `object` | Route params that will be replaced in the URL            |
 | queryParams (optional) | `object` | Request URL query params                                 |
 | headers (optional)     | `object` | Request headers                                          |

+The returned result by this `Promise` is the API response that went through `onResponse` normalizer.

 ```js
 import UserResource from './UserResource';